iotalambda/iotalambda.github.io/source/_posts/multitenant-azure-functions.md

 One can also choose a strategy for the tenant keys, as Function keys can allow either <i>Function level</i> or <i>Host level</i> access.
 If one does not want to provide tenants access to each function separately, then one should use Host keys instead.

-In the end this was just an experimentation and is not recommended for production use, because Function keys are not as safe mean of authorization as, for example OAuth2 or mutual certificate authentication.
+In the end this was just an experimentation and is not recommended for production use, because Function keys are not as safe mean of authorization as, for example, OAuth2 or mutual certificate authentication.